CF Montréal: Broadcasting

 As of the 2023 season, all CF Montreal matches are carried by MLS Season Pass on Apple TV, with all matches available with French, English, and Spanish commentary options.
 Selected matches will air in French on RDS and in English on TSN.

 From its inception through 2022, nearly all CF Montreal matches aired on TVA Sports as the team's regional rightsholder.
 TVA Sports aired 24 matches during the team's inaugural season, with play by play duties held by Fréderic Lord and colour commentary provided by Vincent Destouches.
 From the 2017 season, TVA Sports became the French national rightsholder of Major League Soccer, televising all CF Montreal matches, as well as French-language coverage of other matches.
-The team never sold English-language television rights to its "regional" matches, but Montreal regular-season matches against Canadian opponents were broadcast in English by TSN as part of its rights to MLS (which covered the national package, and separate rights to Toronto FC and Vancouver Whitecaps matches not covered by the national package).
+The team never sold English-language television rights to its "regional" matches, but Montreal regular-season matches against Canadian opponents were broadcast in English by TSN as part of its rights to MLS (which covered the national MLS on TSN package, and separate rights to Toronto FC and Vancouver Whitecaps FC matches not covered by the national package).

-CHMP 98,5 FM served as the club's French-language radio flagship from 2015 through 2020, with Jeremy Filosa on play-by-play and analyst Arcadio Marcuzzi.
+CHMP 98.5 FM served as the club's French-language radio flagship from 2015 through 2020, with Jeremy Filosa on play-by-play and analyst Arcadio Marcuzzi.
 On January 19, 2021, CKLX 91.9 Sports announced that it would become the club's new French-language radio flagship through 2022.
 CKGM TSN 690 Montreal serves as the English-language radio flagship of the club.
-Rick Moffat handles play-by-play duties while colour commentary is provided by former Montreal player Grant Needham.
+Jon Still handles play-by-play duties while colour commentary is provided by former Montreal player Grant Needham.